cloudfoundry-samples/cf-ex-drupal/drupal-8/README.md

   - _Image_ field for _User_ profile picture (Configuration > People > Account settings > Manage fields > Picture)

 You are all set to use Drupal with Cloud Foundry\*.
 Congratulations!

-## Gotchas:

-1. `'v3-push' is not a registered command.
-See 'cf help'` : You'll need to update your CF CLI install.

 # Building your own Drupal project